richTheCreator/Elevated-Trading-LLC/src/pages/index.md

     image: /media/Rouge_Valley_Hemp.jpg
 etcValues:
   heading: Elevating The Wholesale Hemp Market
-  description: >-
+  description: >
     Elevated Trading addresses the unreliable supply chain issues that have plagued the wholesale hemp industry for years.
-We’re removing friction from the buying experience and elevating your profits by helping you deliver more value to your CBD customers.

-    With Elevated Trading on your team, you focus on growing your CBD business knowing we’re hard at work ensuring the highest quality, wholesale hemp products for your business.
-Contact us today to set up a free consultation with one of our CBD consultants.
+We remove friction from your buying process and deliver an unmatched customer experience.
   peeksImage: /media/mountain_peeks.png
   backgroundImg: /media/Rouge_Valley_Hemp.jpg
   values:
     - value: Quality
-      description: All of our wholesale hemp products are 3rd party tested multiple times throughout the supply chain, and we supply certified COAs with every order.
+      description: "All of our wholesale hemp products are 3rd-party tested multiple times throughout the supply chain to ensure compliance, and we provide COAs with each order. "
     - value: Reliability
       description: Orders are shipped within 24-48 hours of payment, and we stand behind every wholesale hemp product that we sell.
 If you’re not happy,